 - providing and saying blessings or prayers, when requested;

-- arranging the sacrament of Baptism;
+- arranging the sacrament of Baptism in special circumstances;

-- providing support to bereaved parents; and
+- providing support to bereaved families; and

 - attending and leading the removal service from the hospital mortuary chapel.